 Kite Place, Whitehawk Road - 57 new council flats

-The 57 new council flats in two blocks on the site of the former Whitehawk Library at the junction of Findon and Whitehawk Road are close to completion and being allocated through Homemove.
-The West block facing Whitehawk Road will be handed over first and we expect new tenants to start moving in in the New Year.
+The 57 new council flats in two blocks on the site of the former Whitehawk Library at the junction of Findon and Whitehawk Road are being handed over to the council in a phased completion and being allocated through Homemove.
+The West block facing Whitehawk Road is being handed over first and new tenants started to move in from 12 February 2018.
+The smaller East block is expected to be completed shortly.
 The flats have one, two or three bedrooms and include flats designed for applicants in Mobility 1, 2 and 3 bandings.